unabridged/motion/README.md

 Motion allows you to mount special DOM elements (henceforth "Motion components") in your standard Rails views that can be real-time updated from frontend interactions, backend state changes, or a combination of both.
 This is similar to something like [Stimulus Reflex](https://github.com/hopsoft/stimulus_reflex) in a few ways:

-- *Websockets Communication* - Communication with your Rails backend is performed via ActionCable (AnyCable support coming soon).
+- **Websockets Communication** - Communication with your Rails backend is performed via ActionCable (AnyCable support coming soon).
-- *No Full Page Reload* - The current page for a user is updated in place.
+- **No Full Page Reload** - The current page for a user is updated in place.
+- **Fast DOM Diffing** - DOM diffing is performed when replacing existing content with new content.

+However it is fundamentally different from the architecture of Stimulus Reflex and much more like Phoenix LiveView in some key ways that give you much greater freedom to develop applications the way you want to:

+- **Server Triggered Events** - Server-side events can trigger updates to arbitrarily many users that are viewing Motion components via websocket channels.
+- **Partial Page Replacement** - Motion does not use full page replacement, but rather replaces only the component on the page with new HTML, DOM diffed for performance.
+- **Consistent State** - Your component has continuous state for the user viewing it, and that state does not go away between renderings.
-- *Blazing Fast* - DOM diffing is performed when replacing existing content with new content.
-Communication does not have to go through the full Rails router and controller stack.
+- **Blazing Fast** - Communication does not have to go through the full Rails router and controller stack.
 No complicated interaction between component and controller.

-However it is fundamentally different from the architecture of Stimulus Reflex and much more like Phoenix LiveView in some key ways that give you much greater freedom to develop applications the way you want to:

-- *Server Triggered Events* - Server-side events can trigger updates to arbitrarily many users that are viewing Motion components via websocket channels.
-- *Partial Page Replacement* - Motion does not use full page replacement, but rather replaces only the component on the page with new HTML, DOM diffed for performance.
-- *Consistent State* - Your component has continuous state for the user viewing it, and that state does not go away between renderings.

 ### Frontend interactions